mmuzio/gitdate-frontend/README.md

-# Angular 8, NgRx and Angular Material Template
+# Gitdate Frontend Template with Angular 8, NgRx and Angular Material

+Use the [Gitdate Backend Template](https://github.com/mmuzio/gitdate-backend-template "Gitdate Backend Template") with this template to have register, login, view profile, connect, and view matches functionality working right out of the box!

+This application was built from a fork of a great repo developed by Tomas Trajan: [Angular 8, NgRx and Angular Material Starter](https://github.com/tomastrajan/angular-ngrx-material-starter "Angular 8, NgRx and Angular Material Starter")

 ## Table of Content